 Jim Firth was a skipper, boat owner and club official during a long career from the 1880's to the 1920's.
 More details can be found under the entry for his 18-footer Onda on the 18-Footers Page.

 A well-respected club official and administrator.
 More to come.

 Oswald Hahn was an owner-skipper in the 1920's and '30's.
 More info to follow.

 George Holmes (Fletcher)

 George Holmes was a legendary skipper in the late 19th and early 20th centuries.
+George always maintained he was an amateur as he held down a regular job on Cockatoo Island Dockyard, though he won a lot of prize money.
+He retired (from work and sailing) in December 1913, moved to the country, and died in October 1918.
 There will be a lot more information about him posted soon.

 Billy Read (sometimes spelt Reid) was a leading skipper and all-round sportsman either side of the turn of the 20th Century.
 He died young.
 More info to follow.

 Lan Taylor ran the Federal Boatsheds in Lavender Bay for many years.
 He owned and often skippered his 22 footer Keriki built by Sam Williams in 1898 until 1913 by which time it was the last 22-footer regularly sailing.
 He bought Norman Wright's 1919 eighteen footer Thelma III in 1920 and renamed her Keriki,and sailed her until the 1937-38 season.